This article is for developers creating Chrome extensions for users in a business or a school.

 Use group publishing

-Use the group publisher in Chrome Web Store to manage the set of extension owners.
+Use the group publisher in the Chrome Web Store to manage the set of extension owners.

 - Keep the group private to only those who should publish the extension.

-- If you can’t use the group publishing, use company email accounts to publish enterprise extensions.
-To avoid difficulties if an email address owner leaves your company, do not use personal email addresses to publish enterprise extensions.
+- If you can’t use group publishing, use your organization's email accounts to publish extensions.
+To avoid difficulties if an email address owner leaves your organization, do not use personal email addresses to publish extensions.